jaehyeon-kim/personal-site/src/posts/2019-07-19-Cronicle-Multi-Server-Setup.md

 done
 ```

-*cronicle-base* docker image is built using the docker file as following.
+A custom docker image, *cronicle-base*, is built using as following.

 ```sh

 docker build -t=cronicle-base .
 ```

-## Load Balancer Setup
+## Load Balancer

 Nginx is used as a load balancer.
 The [config file](https://github.com/jaehyeon-kim/play-cronicle/blob/master/loadbalancer/nginx.conf) can be found as following.
-It listens port 8080 and pass a request to _cronicle1:3012_ or _cronicle2:3012_ server.
+It listens port 8080 and passes a request to _cronicle1:3012_ or _cronicle2:3012_.

 ```sh